 The President of Microsoft, Brad Smith, also wants to the US government to offer more evidence to back up its Huawei ban.

 The core issue with Huawei has been around concerns with Huawei’s close relationship with the Chinese government and fears that its equipment could be used to spy on other countries and companies.

 Huawei has also hit back at US ‘bandwagon followers’ and recently threatened to boycott Germany’s Auto industry if the European powerhouse banned them from offering 5G (broadband) in the country.

 Not a great year for big tech

 Big technological companies like Facebook, Alphabet, Google and Uber have faced a barrage of probes in 2019 be it around anti-competitive behaviour, spying on customers or their staff abusing customers.
 We also haven’t seen many new companies graduate to super-size status.

 After a long drought of big-name tech IPO (initial public offerings), 2019 promised to be a banner year.
-A crop of highly anticipated, highly valued tech companies — with hot marquee names such as Lyft, Uber, Pinterest and Slack listed on the public markets thinking that regular retail investors could take a stake in but never mind things going pear-shaped, they turned into a messy fruit salad.
+A crop of highly anticipated, highly valued tech companies — with hot marquee names such as Lyft, Uber, Pinterest, and Slack listed on the public markets.
+The idea was to allow you to take a stake in their business.

 The hottest things in tech